What is Cocoa Butter?

 Let’s take a closer look at some of the health benefits of this vegetable fat.

 |Serving Size :

 Health Benefits of Cocoa Butter

-Skin Health: The antioxidant qualities of cocoa butter certainly take care of most signs of aging, but cocoa butter also provides a barrier for the skin that will protect it from outside agents as well.
+The antioxidant qualities of cocoa butter certainly take care of most signs of aging, but it also protects the skin from outside agents as well.
 The antioxidants and beneficial organic molecules protect the skin from environmental, internal, and external forces that can cause irritation or damage to the skin.

-A Final Word of Warning: As mentioned earlier, cocoa butter is very high in fats, and while some of these are beneficial for various parts of the body, there is still high a concentration of calories in cocoa butter, and should therefore not be relied on too heavily by people suffering from obesity or trying to reduce their caloric intake.
+Word of Caution: As mentioned earlier, even though cocoa butter has many benefits, it is still high in fat and calories.
+So exercise caution while consuming it if you are suffering from obesity or trying to reduce your caloric intake.
 Other vegetable oils and fats can also give these health benefits without the danger of gaining excess weight.